mr7brown/agb.github.io/pages/mydoc/mydoc_introduction.md

 ### Growing Need for an Online Portfolio

-I needed a better way to showcase the projects that I’ve worked on over the past few years.
 Put simply, sending a barrage of Google docs and PDFs seemed unprofessional, and sending screenshots of web pages featuring my content felt lazy.

-Which led me to the conclusion that I need a web-based portfolio, and Jekyll/GitHub Pages gives me the platform to showcase some of my work.
+So, I decided that Jekyll/Github Pages would be a fun way to showcase some of the projects I've recently worked on.

 ## Site Navigation
 <hr />